Student Accessibility Services

 - Submit the form and the intake team will be in touch to schedule an appointment.

-After completing your online intake form, an initial appointment with your assigned Accessibility Coordinator will be scheduled.
-During this meeting you will be invited to discuss:
+After completing your online intake form, an initial appointment with an accessibility coordinator will be scheduled.
+During this meeting you will be invited to discuss your educational goals and program details, any barriers to equal access you are experiencing, and potential accommodations.

-Following the intake meeting, your Accessibility Coordinator will follow up by email to confirm your accommodation plan and provide additional details about processes, deadlines and your responsibilities.
+Following this meeting you will receive a summary email outlining your accommodation plan and providing additional details about processes, deadlines, and your responsibilities.
 Save this email as it will contain important information you may need to refer to later.

-Keep your Accessibility Coordinator informed of any health updates or program changes to ensure your accommodation plan remains current.
+Keep your accessibility coordinator informed of any health updates or program changes to ensure your accommodation plan remains current.
 If you have questions or encounter challenges while implementing your accommodations, please reach out.
-Notifying your Accessibility Coordinator of any issues helps increase the likelihood of a smooth resolution.
+Notifying your accessibility coordinator of any issues increases the likelihood of a smooth resolution.

 Volunteer note sharing